 twoday protects all relevant facilities with burglar alarms.
 Only relevant employees will have access to twoday's facilities.

 Access to the Controller's personal data is limited to a few employees who have a work-related need to access the information and who work with operations and technical support.
 Other employees will only gain access to the Controller's data when actively approved by the Controller.

 Firewalls and antivirus

-Visma ensures that all machines and servers are equipped with antivirus software to block viruses, malware, etc. The network is protected by firewalls to ensure protection against unauthorized access.
+twoday ensures that all machines and servers are equipped with antivirus software to block viruses, malware, etc. The network is protected by firewalls to ensure protection against unauthorized access.

-Visma ensures that Addo Sign follows industry standards.
+twoday ensures that Addo Sign follows industry standards.
 All external communication is encrypted using up to 2048 bit.

 Communication from IT Relation and Cloud Factory

 All communication from IT Relation and Cloud Factory to external parties is encrypted using X.509 certificates, which is a standard for Public Key Infrastructure (PKI) issued by an authorized organization called Certificate Authority (CA), which is responsible for confirmation of identity.
 The certificate contains two keys for asymmetric encryption, a public key and a private key.
 Only the certificate owner has access to the private key used for encryption.
 The encrypted content can be decrypted only with the matching public key.
 By relying on the certificate issuer, the sender’s identity is ensured and thus the content.
 Addo Sign supports the newest and securest encryption and is committed to updating it when essential.
 Currently, Addo Sign supports TLS v.
 1.2